I am a third year PhD student advised by Prof. Dr. Laurent Vanbever.

 In addition, I am heavily involved in the Communication Networks lecture as teaching assistant.

-Each year at ETH Zurich, around 100 students build and operate their very own Internet infrastructure composed of hundreds of routers and dozens of Autonomous Systems (ASes).
+Each year at ETH Zurich, around 100 students collectively build and operate their very own Internet infrastructure composed of hundreds of routers and dozens of Autonomous Systems (ASes).
 Their goal?
 Enabling Internet-wide connectivity.

 In this paper, we describe the overall design of our teaching platform, how we use it, and interesting lessons we have learnt over the years.
 We also make our platform openly available.